Ryszard Kaczorowski: Life and career

-He completed his education at a school of commerce.
-He was also a Scouting instructor of a local branch of the Polish Scouting Association.
-Following the Invasion of Poland at the beginning of World War II, he secretly recreated the scouting movement – which was banned by the Soviet authorities – and became a head of the Białystok banner of the Szare Szeregi.
-In 1940, he was arrested by the NKVD and sentenced to death, which was later changed to ten years in a concentration camp in Kolyma.
-He remembered later:On the third of May we organized a bonfire in the cell.
-And since we were on death row, we could not be punished any more, so the guard who opened the window and shouted "quieter!" he hit a clay bowl we had on hand.
+On the third of May, we organised a bonfire in the cell.
+And since we were on death row, we could not be punished any more, so the guard who opened the window and shouted "quieter!", he hit a clay bowl we had on hand.
 The bowl splattered, the guard hid, and we sang so that I think the whole prison heard.

 Following the Sikorski-Mayski Agreement of 1941, he was set free and enlisted in Anders' Army.
 After its evacuation from the Soviet Union, Kaczorowski joined the 3rd Carpathian Rifle Division, where he completed divisional secondary school.
 He fought in most major battles of the Polish 2nd Corps, including the Battle of Monte Cassino.
 After the war, he remained in the United Kingdom as a political emigrant.
 Following demobilisation, he completed an academic course in foreign trade at the Polytechnic Regent Street (later the University of Westminster).
 Until 1986, he worked in business as an accountant.
-From 1955-67, he was the Chief Scout, and, subsequently, President of the émigré Polish Scouting Union (ZHP).
+From 1955 to 1967, he was the Chief Scout, and, subsequently, president of the émigré Polish Scouting Union (ZHP).
 As such, he led the Polish delegation for the 1957 Jamboree.

 Kaczorowski was also active in Polish political circles and a member of the National Council of Poland, a parliament-in-exile.
-In 1986, he was appointed the Minister for Home Affairs within the Polish government in exile.
+In 1986, he was appointed the minister for home affairs within the Polish government-in-exile.
 As the April Constitution of Poland of 1935 (the legal basis for the government) allowed the president to appoint his successor "in case the seat is emptied before the peace is settled", acting president in exile Kazimierz Sabbat named Kaczorowski as his successor in January 1988.
 Sabbat died suddenly on 19 July 1989 and Kaczorowski automatically succeeded him.
 He handed over the insignia of the presidential power of the Second Republic to President Lech Wałęsa on 22 December 1990, signifying both a recognition of the legitimacy of the government in exile and its continuity with the Third Polish Republic.